 Gross profit margin ratio = (15,000 -10,000) / 15,000 = 33%

 The gross profit margin ratio is an indicator of a company’s financial health.
 It tells investors how much gross profit every dollar of revenue a company is earning.
 Compared with industry average, a lower margin could indicate a company is under-pricing.
 A higher gross profit margin indicates that a company can make a reasonable profit on sales, as long as it keeps overhead costs in control.
 Investors tend to pay more for a company with higher gross profit.

 Many see gross profit margin disadvantages despite the common use of gross profit margin ratios.
 The issue is that certain production costs are not entirely variable.
 Some believe that only direct materials should be included as they are the only variable to change in proportion to revenue.
-When applied, this new gross profit margin causes all other related costs to be transferred to operational and administrative cost categories.
+When applied, this new gross profit margin causes the transference of all other related costs to operational and administrative cost categories.
 This tends to cause a higher gross margin percentage than originally.
-It is applied by certain industries and businesses instead of the more common application.
-This formula is:
+Certain industries and businesses apply it instead of the more common application.
+Use the following formula:

 Gross Profit Margin = (Revenue – Direct Materials) / Revenue